Backstage Passes to Yosemite at Evergreen and Rush Creek Lodges

-Stay on the west edge of the park to take a deep breath and disconnect.
+Stay on the west edge of the park to take a deep breath, unplug and unwind.
 Enjoy food and wine events.
 Hike on less-traveled paths.
 Swim and soak in salt water pools.
 Stay at Evergreen Lodge, established in 1921 just a mile from the park’s Hetch Hetchy Entrance.
 Or head to Rush Creek Lodge, its beautiful sister property, located less than a mile from the Big Oak Flat Entrance.

 Relax at Rush Creek

 Treat yourself to a relaxation day at Rush Creek Lodge, starting with a new full-service spa which is focused on the natural elements that make Yosemite so special: water, wood and stone.
 There’s warm waterfalls to sit under, mineral hot tubs, aromatherapy and sensory rooms and more.
 Flex your creativity with a glass blowing class on the Pool Bar deck, perfect for adults and even kids, ages eight and up.
 Both Rush Creek and Evergreen also offer energy work and yoga.
 Boga board workouts take place seasonally at the Rush Creek pool.

 See a New Side of Yosemite